Last Updated: October 1, 2022

 15.7 Assignment/Successors.
 Neither party may assign or transfer the Agreement, in whole or in part, without the other party’s prior written consent except to its Affiliate or in the event of a Change of Control (as defined below).
 Any attempted assignment or transfer in violation of this Section 15.7 will be null and void.
 “Change of Control” means, with respect to a party: (a) the direct or indirect acquisition of either: (i) the majority of voting stock of such party; or (ii) all or substantially all of the assets of such party, by another entity in a single transaction or a series of transactions; or (b) the merger of such party with another entity.
 Subject to the foregoing, the Agreement shall inure to the benefit of the successors and permitted assigns.

-15.8 Entire Agreement.
-The Agreement, together with any Service Orders, constitutes the complete and exclusive agreement between the parties concerning its subject matter and supersedes all prior or contemporaneous agreements or understandings, written or oral, concerning the subject matter of the Agreement.
+15.9 Entire Agreement; Translated Versions.
+The Agreement, together with any Service Orders or addenda or other attached or referenced documents, constitutes the complete and exclusive agreement between the parties concerning its subject matter and supersedes all prior or contemporaneous agreements or understandings, written or oral, concerning the subject matter of the Agreement.
+The Agreement is binding in the English language only.
+The English language version of the Agreement shall control in the event of a conflict or inconsistency with any translated version.
+Any version of the Agreement in any other language is for convenience only.

-See why over 8,800 customers choose TripActions to modernize their Travel and Expense program.
+See why more than 8,000 customers choose TripActions to modernize their Travel and Expense program.

 Already have an account?Log in.